ipums/ipumspy/docs/source/extracts.rst

 Extract Objects
 ---------------

-Each IPUMS data collection that is accessible via API (currently just IPUMs USA) has its own extract class(?).
+Each IPUMS data collection that is accessible via API (currently just IPUMS USA) has its own extract class.
 Using this class to create your extract object obviates the need to specify a data collection.

 For example: